-In our opinion, the basic financial statements referred to above present fairly, in all material respects, the financial position of the Measures M, D and J General Obligation Bonds of the District as of June 30, 2010, and the changes in financial position for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the combined financial statements referred to above present fairly, in all material respects, the financial position of the 2010 Measure D and 2005 Measure J General Obligation Bonds of the District as of June 30, 2012, and the changes in financial position for the year then ended, in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated December 10, 2010 on our consideration of the District's internal control over financial reporting and on our tests of the District's compliance with certain provisions of laws, regulations, contracts and grants, as they relate to the basic financial statements.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our report dated March 18, 2013 on our consideration of the District's internal control over financial reporting and on our tests of the District's compliance with certain provisions of laws, regulations, contracts and grants, as they relate to the combined financial statements.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.